 Benefit: the clearest advantage of trading with a downtrend is that, as with an uptrend, you’re not fighting the market.
 You’re aligning yourself with the dominant flow of selling pressure, rather than trying to predict a turnaround before it actually happens.

-If the market has weak fundamentals or is facing negative sentiment, following the trend by “selling the rally” can give you exposure at better levels compared with chasing the move after it’s already sped up.
+If the market has weak fundamentals or negative sentiment, “selling the rally” can give you better levels than chasing the move after it has sped up.

 You might not remember, but Meta Platforms suffered a hellish 2022.
 It lost roughly 64% of its market value in 2022, falling from around USD 338 at the start of the year to near USD 120 by November.